ShockiTV/flow-ssr-mui-example/README.md

 flow-router-ssr
 material-ui

-I just modified izzilab:material-ui package and to work with current SSR.
+I just modified izzilab:material-ui package to work with current SSR.
 At least for the example usage.

 Have fun